 Steps to Becoming an Accountant in Utah

-Utah’s CPAs are regulated by the Utah Department of Commerce Division of Occupational and Professional Licensing and must complete 150 semester hours of college-level education, earn a bachelor’s degree at minimum, pass both the Uniform CPA Exam and the AICPA Professional Ethics Exam, and fulfill one year of accounting experience prior to being licensed.
+Utah’s CPAs are regulated by the Utah Department of Commerce Division of Occupational and Professional Licensing.
+To earn licensure here, CPA candidates must complete 150 semester hours of college-level education within a bachelor’s degree program or higher, pass both the Uniform CPA Exam and the AICPA Professional Ethics Exam, and fulfill one year of accounting experience.
 Because a bachelor’s degree consists of around 120 semester hours of college credit, a master’s in accounting serves as the most common way to earn the 30 additional credit hours required for a CPA license in Utah.

 “Big Four” international CPA firms, Ernst & Young and Deloitte, both have offices in Salt Lake City.
 Other major accounting firms that have a strong presence in Utah include Renaissance Financial Group in Sandy, Mayer Hoffman McCann in Salt Lake City, and BDO Seidman Alliance, with offices in Farmington, Salt Lake City, and South Jordan.

 Utah is home to a number of diverse publicly traded corporations that are recognized as some of the area’s biggest employers of corporate management accountants, controllers, and cost and capital accounting specialists.
 National refrigerated trucking company C.R.
 England, business training and consultation firm Franklin Covey, and energy company Questar are all headquartered in Salt Lake City.
 IT systems auditors and accounting information systems specialists find a unique niche working for technology companies like enterprise software and services company Norvell, which is located in Provo; online business software company, Omniture, located in Orem; and global broadband services provider iBAHN, based in Salt Lake City.

 Find out more about CPA requirements in our step-by-step guide on how to become a CPA in Utah.